My experience with microneedling and what it did for me.

 But it hurts a little.

-I’m a bit of a crybaby when it comes to pain, but if you have a stronger pain threshold than I do, this will be a breeze.
+I’m a bit of a crybaby when it comes to pain, but if you have a higher threshold than I do, this will be a breeze.

 For me, the discomfort was enough to have me clenching my fists and praising Jesus when it was over.
 (The procedure took about 45 minutes and that includes time for a numbing cream to take effect.)